-- A late payment fee of \$25 is charged in the first term if payment is delayed beyond September 30, and in the second term if payment is delayed beyond January 31. - b) A student who declines an acceptance within 30 days of paying a \$100 confirmation fee qualifies for an \$85 refund.
-No refunds are made after 30 days or after August 1. - c) See b above except that no refunds are made after July 1.
+- Alate payment fee of \$25 is charged in the first term if payment is delayed beyond September 30, and in the second term if payment is delayed beyond January 31. - b) A student who declines an acceptance within 30 days of paying a \$100 confirmation fee qualifies for an \$85 refund.
+No refunds are made after 30 days or after August 1.
+The B.Ed. confirmation fee in non-refundable. - c) See b above except that no refunds are made after July 1.